Pome

 Anatomy of apple pome compared to a pea pod.
 Botanically, a fruit is derived from a carpel; apples normally have five carpels, while a pea pod is a single carpel.
 The flesh of the apple is derived from the swollen receptacle that surrounds the carpels.

 In botany, a pome is a type of fruit produced by flowering plants in the subtribe Malinae of the family Rosaceae.
-Pome fruits consist of a central 'core' containing multiple small seeds, which is enveloped by a tough membrane and surrounded by an edible layer of flesh.
-Pome fruit trees are deciduous, and undergo a dormant winter period that requires cold temperatures to break dormancy in spring.
-Well-known pomes include the apple, pear, and quince.
+Pomes consist of a central 'core' containing multiple small seeds, which is enveloped by a tough membrane and surrounded by an edible layer of flesh.
+Many, but not all, pome fruit trees are deciduous, and undergo a dormant winter period that requires cold temperatures to break dormancy in spring.
+Well-known pomes include the apple, pear, loquat, and quince.

 Etymology

 The word pome entered English in the late 14th century, and referred to an apple or an apple-shaped object.
 It derived from the Old French word for apple: pome (12th century; modern French is pomme), which in turn derived from the Late Latin or Vulgar Latin word poma 'apple', originally the plural of Latin pomum 'fruit', later 'apple'.